 01 of 13

 Dicentra spectabilis is popular and has been around forever, but we never tire of it.
 One look at its flower explains why.
 Not only is its heart-shaped bloom fabulous, but it's also one of the best perennials for shade.
 An added benefit is that it grows just fine in a soil on the acidic side of the pH scale.

 02 of 13

 03 of 13

 The very first acid-loving plants that come to mind for most gardeners are the shrubs in the heath family.
 Azaleas and rhododendrons are the most widely-used of these in North American landscaping.
-The azalea named Golden Oriole (Rhododendron Golden Oriole) is a nice choice if you are seeking flowers in the yellow-to-orange range.
+Golden Oriole (Rhododendron Golden Oriole) is a nice choice if you're seeking flowers in the yellow-to-orange range.
 Its flower buds are orange, but they open up to be golden-colored blooms.
 Other members of the heath family that look a bit like azaleas and rhododendrons include:

 04 of 13